rrra/www/content/post/2018/january-minutes.md

 #### Clay RRRAES
 * Bob G
-* Time to update ARES spreadsheet.
+* :new: Time to update ARES spreadsheet.
 Will bring it to the next meeting

 #### Technical
 * Bob K